|

 the formulas if there weren’t to be any adjustments because of

-restructuring or exceptions considerations.
+restructuring or exceptions considera

-Other Interesting Parts of the Report
+7. Other Interesting Parts of the Report This

 report is fun to read.
 It’s full of interesting and